 Accounting Equation for a Sole Proprietorship: Transactions 1-2

-We present nine transactions to illustrate how a company's accounting equation stays in balance.
+We present eight transactions to illustrate how a company's accounting equation stays in balance.

 When a company records a business transaction, it is not entered into an accounting equation, per se.
 Rather, transactions are recorded into specific accounts contained in the company's general ledger.
 Each account is designated as an asset, liability, owner's equity, revenue, expense, gain, or loss account.
-The general ledger accounts are then used to prepare the balance sheets and income statements throughout the accounting periods.
+The amounts in the general ledger accounts are then used to prepare the balance sheets and income statements.

-In the examples that follow, we will use the following accounts:
+In our transactions, we will use the following accounts:

 - Accounts Receivable